 Be open to signs that your loved one may be trying to send.
 Understand that a person may express their emotions in unexpected ways.
 This may include tone of voice, hesitation or refusal to speak.
 They may also communicate in nonverbal ways, such as crossing the arms, turning their back or making hand gestures.

 Express empathy and understanding.
 Reinforce the idea that receiving mental or physical help does not mean that they are “weak.”
 Instead, it requires strength to seek ways to improve their overall well-being.

 Encourage your veteran to find outside support, when possible.
 It is often good to know that others share their experience.
-CancerCare offers counseling in New York and New Jersey, case management and support groups throughout the country and more.
+CancerCare offers counseling in New York and New Jersey, resource navigation and support groups throughout the country and more.
 The support groups include diagnosis-specific groups and those for veterans.
 We also have fact sheets “Coping With Cancer as a Veteran” and “Building Connections as a Veteran: Resources and Support.”